All Episodes

 I did start this trend of analyzing foreign leaders who come to this country to make speeches in their native tongue.

-And I and the translation, yeah, it's intended to be funny, but as I've always told you folks, whether it's serious discussion, whether it's satire, parody, humor, whatever, there's always a point to be made in everything that we do here.
+And the translation, yeah, it's intended to be funny, but as I've always told you folks, whether it's serious discussion, whether it's satire, parody, humor, whatever, there's always a point to be made in everything that we do here.

-The official arrival ceremony at the White House today on I think it was the South Lawn.
+So, President Hu, an official arrival ceremony at the White House today on the, I think it was the South Lawn, and this is how it went.

-I wanted a full state visit, complete with state dinner.
+I wanted a full state visit complete with state dinner.

-So you denied my request.
+You denied my request.

-Instead, I have to stand here in the sun, making like I'm enjoying this.
+Instead, I have to stand here in the sun making like I'm enjoying this.

-I know you hate state dinners because you go to bed at nine o'clock, but I wanted to party.
+I know you hate state dinners because you go to bed at 9 o'clock, but I wanted to party, like when our good friend Bill Clinton was here.

 And I would have told you where Bin Laden is if you'd given me the chance to boogie.

-You really think I would spend time in your shack in Texas?
+Do you really think I would spend time in your shack in Texas?

 I see enough shacks every day without going to yours.

-We own your ports, and we will strangle you.
+We, we own your ports, and we will strangle you.

 We don't need Dubai.